hit-moodle/moodle-local_onlinejudge/README.md

 Online Judge Assignment Type
 ----------------------------

-After installation, there will be a new assignment type called 'Online Judge' appears in the create activity drop down list.
+After installation, there will be a new assignment type called *Online Judge* appears in the create activity drop down list.
 Simply click on it and follow the inline help.

 Judge Daemon
 ------------